vrunge/fpop/README.tex.md

 library(fpop)
 ```

-We choose a data length and a standard penalty value
+We choose a data length and a penalty value

 ```r
 n <- 2000